FredHutch/FAMLI/README.md

 Here are some examples:

-  * If reads align to reference A and reference B, but there is _uneven_ depth for reference A but relatively even depth across reference B, then reference A is **removed from the candidate list**
+  * If reads align to reference A and reference B, but **there is _uneven_ depth for reference A** but relatively even depth across reference B, then reference A is **removed from the candidate list**

-  * If read #1 aligns equally-well to reference A and reference C, but there is _2x more_ length normalized read depth for reference A as compared to reference B across the entire sample, then **reference C's alignment is removed from the list of candidates for read #1**.
+  * If read #1 aligns equally-well to reference A and reference C, but **there is _2x more_ length normalized read depth for reference A as compared to reference C** across the entire sample, then **reference C's alignment is removed from the list of candidates for read #1**.

 ### Math